Queen Elizabeth I: The Controversies and the Accomplishments

-Elizabeth I was born on the 7 th of September 1533.
-She was the daughter of Henry VIII and his second wife, Anne Boleyn.
+Elizabeth I was born on September 7, 1533.
+She was the daughter of Henry VIII and his second wife, Anne Boleyn .
 Before Elizabeth reached the age of three, her mother was charged with adultery, incest, and high treason and executed.
 By the time of her father’s death in 1547, Elizabeth was third in line to the English throne, behind her younger half-brother Edward and older half-sister Mary.
 Although she was not expected to inherit the throne, she was not neglected by her father and received an education that would have customarily been reserved for male heirs at the time.

 Henry VIII was succeeded by his son Edward VI who reigned for a mere six years before succumbing to tuberculosis at the age of 15.
 Edward was succeeded by Mary, who in turn ruled for five years until her death in 1558.
 As Mary died without issue, she was succeeded by her younger half-sister Elizabeth.